EARnagram/lessons/intro_to_html/README.md

 *Markup*  - This is what **HTML tags** do to the text inside them.
 They mark it as a certain type of text (*italicised* text, for example).

 *Language* - This one is pretty straightforward.
 It has its own syntax and structure like any other language, programmatic or human.

+For the most part, tags have an opening, and a closing tag with the content sandwiched in the middle.

 ## The Doctype, <head> and <body>